Receipt-Wrangler/.github/integrations/email.md

 ### Email Whitelist

 These emails will allow group owners to only accept emails from certain email addresses.
 If none are configured, then any incoming email address is permissible.

+### Overlapping Configurations

+Let's say that two groups are configured with the same exact group settings.
+This means that a group is set up to listen to the same emails.

+In this case, nothing is done to prevent this scenario as it is not necessairly a bad thing.
+So, receipts would be created for both groups.